 You could have a horde of giant ants crawling around, while spiders jump from building to building firing webs.
 Alongside large aliens that fire at you with blasters.
 At the same time you are unleashing complete hell with lasers and missiles and your AI-controlled teammates are firing away.
 In the midst of most of the game, you won’t notice the lower resolution textures and poor graphics for the chaos and beauty of battle.

 Alien Thrashing Goodness

 Earth Defense Force gives you four different classes to play and you can switch from one to another between missions.
-Each class controls vastly different to the others and has their own set of weapons that can be unlocked and upgraded.
+Each class controls vastly different from the others and has its own set of weapons that can be unlocked and upgraded.
 The Ranger is your basic soldier who is faster than the Fencer or Air Raider and can sprint, looting items in a radius around him.
 His weapons range from assault rifles to rockets and grenades.
 He alongside the Air Raider can pilot vehicles and gets access to tanks, helicopters, and bikes.

 The Wing Diver has the least armor.
 She has a jetpack enabling her to fly around the battlefield.
-Her weapons are all energy based, and many of them are focused on charging up using the shared pool of energy between her jetpack and weapons.
+Her weapons are all energy-based, and many of them are focused on charging up using the shared pool of energy between her jetpack and weapons.
 She is by far the fastest and most agile.

 The Fencer is a slow-moving hulk in a battlesuit that lets you live out your ironman fantasies.
 He can carry four weapons and dual wield them.
 His weapons hit hard but tend to be slow to reload with massive recoil.
-The Fencer can carry heavy cannons, shoulder mounted lasers, large mortars, and huge melee weapons.
+The Fencer can carry heavy cannons, shoulder-mounted lasers, large mortars, and huge melee weapons.